Arts / Rights

 TENSE PAST is notably small, hard case quarter bound, its title block debossed in gold foil.

 This publication was also conceived as a work of art, an operational intervention into libraries.
-Designed to sit amidst and disrupt undisputed mainstream histories, it will hide in plain sight.
+Designed to sit amidst and disrupt undisputed mainstream histories, it hides in plain sight.

 Together with over 120 images, historic maps and archival facsimiles, TENSE PAST features an introduction by Dave mangenner Gough and eight compelling and insightful essays by leading writers, scholars, activists and artists: Lauren Gower, Zoe Rimmer, Mary Knights, Joseph Pugliese, Greg Lehman, Neika Lehman, Margaret Woodward and Julie herself that expand the understanding of the colonial project well beyond the scope of the exhibition.